 Music Director, Wheeling Symphony Orchestra

-André Raphel enjoys an active career as guest conductor.
-During the 2016-17 season he appears with the San Antonio Symphony, and last season led performances in Los Angeles at the gala opening of The Broad Museum.
-He returned to The Philadelphia Orchestra to conduct the world premiere of Uri Caine’s Passion of Octavius Catto.
-Raphel has led the Bamberg Symphony in two recordings for Bayerischer Rundfunk, and has appeared with the Detroit Symphony and Oregon Symphony.
-He has appeared with most of the major American orchestras including the Boston Symphony, Chicago Symphony, Cleveland Orchestra and the New York Philharmonic.
+André Raphel enjoys a busy career as guest conductor.
+During the 2017/18 season he makes his Buffalo Philharmonic debut and appears with the Mobile Symphony Orchestra.
+In recent seasons he has appeared with the San Antonio Symphony, Toledo Symphony and led performances in Los Angeles at the gala opening of The Broad Museum.
+He returned to the Philadelphia Orchestra to conduct the world premiere of Uri Caine’s Passion of Octavius Catto.
+Raphel has led the Bamberg Symphony in two recordings for Bayerischer Rundfunk, and has appeared with Detroit Symphony and Oregon Symphony.
+He has appeared with most of the major American orchestras including Boston Symphony, Chicago Symphony, Cleveland Orchestra and the New York Philharmonic.

 A guest conductor at major music festivals, André Raphel has led programs at the Blossom Music Festival and the Tanglewood Music Center.
 He has also appeared at the Mann Center, Grant Park Music Festival, National Orchestral Institute, Kennedy Center Summer Music Institute, Brevard Music Festival, and the Campos do Jordao Festival in Brazil.

-Mr. Raphel is the recipient of numerous honors and awards which attest to his artistry.
+Raphel is the recipient of numerous honors and awards which attest to his artistry.
 In 2012, he was awarded the Distinguished Alumnus Award from the University of Miami.
-The Philadelphia Orchestra released a special commemorative CD featuring William Grant Still’s Symphony No.1 with Mr. Raphel conducting.
+The Philadelphia Orchestra released a special commemorative CD featuring William Grant Still’s Symphony No.1 with Raphel conducting.
 He received the Distinguished Service Award from Yale University.
-Mr. Raphel is the recipient of an Honorary Doctorate from West Liberty University.
-Mr. Raphel has received Honorary Commendations from the cities of Philadelphia and Saint Louis.
-The North Caroilna Senate awarded Mr. Raphel the “Order of the Long Leaf Pine.”
+André Raphel is the recipient of an Honorary Doctorate from West Liberty University.
+Raphel has received Honorary Commendations from the cities of Philadelphia and Saint Louis.
+The North Carolina Senate awarded Raphel the “Order of the Long Leaf Pine.”
 The award, presented annually is the state’s highest honor for a civilian.